-My client's project managers and project superintendents receive a memo in the mail saying, "Remember - it doesn't get built according to the most recent plan; it gets built according to MY plan!"

-I follow this by noting, "I am about to stake per plans you supplied on , dated .
-If these are NOT the most recent plans, or if there have been any supplemental plans affecting the layout, please advise me immediately, so I can adjust my computations and layout to conform to any changes.
+My client's project managers and project superintendents receive a memo in the mail saying, "Remember - it doesn't get built according to the most recent plan; it gets built according to MY plan!" , dated If these are NOT the most recent plans, or if there have been any supplemental plans affecting the layout, please advise me immediately, so I can adjust my computations and layout to conform to any change es.